 6. Response Time

 Your response time metric goal depends on the methods your customer uses to contact you.
 The lower your response time, the better—though the quality of the response matters as well.
 If a chatbot responds within seconds but fails to resolve the customer’s issue, the response rate matters less than the frustration your customer might feel.
+If your customers are raising flags on a technical issue, and response times are poor, it could be that a better diagnsotic solution is in order.

 7. Escalation Rate